 On Sunday morning, the Seagoville congregation offers classes for adults, teens, and children.
 Our teachers work hard to make their presentations interesting, practical, and scriptural.
 If you are a first-time Bible class visitor, you may wish to come through the main entrance.
 Friendly greeters will direct you and your family to appropriate classrooms.
 Classes last 40-45 minutes.

-The Sunday evening worship service begins with Pew Packers.
-Small children (ages 10 and under) are invited to sit on the front pews for an age-appropriate devotional.
-The congregation joins the children in singing two or three songs and listening to a short, practical message.
-Pew Packers is followed by adult hymns, prayers, a scripture reading, and a sermon.
+During the Sunday evening worship the congregation joins in singing hymns, prayers, a scripture reading, and a sermon.
 At the conclusion of the service, people who were unable to attend morning worship are given the opportunity to partake of the Lord’s Supper and make an offering.
 The evening service lasts about an hour.

 The Wednesday evening service begins with Bible classes for adults, teens, and children.
 After class, everyone assembles in the auditorium for a devotion consisting of singing, a message, and prayer.
 The midweek Bible study lasts one hour.